mvadari/XRPL-Standards/xls-transaction-auth.md

 Given the overlap in functionality, the `NFTokenMinter` field could potentially be deprecated in the future.

-### B.2: Can a blackholed account have some permissions set?
+### B.3: Can a blackholed account have some permissions set?

 Yes, in certain cases.
 For example, an account could still be considered "blackholed" if it has the `AccountDomainSet` permission delegated, but not if it has the `SetRegularKey` permission delegated.
+The definition of a blackholed account will need to be modified after this amendment.

+### B.4: Can I delegate permissions to a `Batch` transaction ([XLS-56d](https://github.com/XRPLF/XRPL-Standards/discussions/162))?

+No, `OnBehalfOf` will not be allowed on `Batch` transactions.
+Instead, the inner transactions must include the `OnBehalfOf` field.

-### B.3: Why is the process of unauthorizing an account different between the `DepositPreauth` transaction and the `AccountPermissionSet` transaction?
+### B.5: Why is the process of unauthorizing an account different between the `DepositPreauth` transaction and the `AccountPermissionSet` transaction?

 The `DepositPreauth` transaction has an `Unauthorize` field.
 It seemed more confusing to use such a paradigm here, but it can be changed if there are strong objections.